- Find a Trail

 - Get Involved

-The Mascoma River Greenway is a planned 4-mile non-motorized pathway through the heart of Lebanon.
-The trail is envisioned to link West Lebanon to the Northern Rail Trail, which spans more than 50 miles.
+The Mascoma River Greenway is a planned 4-mile rail-trail through the heart of Lebanon.
+The paved, multiuse trail is currently 2.78 miles, offering a pleasant opportunity for both recreation and commuting.
+At its eastern end in West Lebanon, the paved trail links with the Northern Rail Trail, which spans more than 50 miles.

-In 2013, the first mile was completed stretching west from the intersection of High, Mascoma and Mechanic streets.
-Another phase, starting in 2017, saw the paving begin for a 2.1-mile segment that will cover this first mile, up to the intersection of Mechanic Street and Glen Road.
-The trail traces the route of the former Boston & Maine Railroad through the town, bringing residents closer to the river and to the flora and fauna that surround it.
-The trail is also a connector to various destinations ranging from schools and shopping to parks.
+The multiuse trail traces the route of the former Boston & Maine Railroad through the town, bringing residents closer to the river and to the flora and fauna that surrounds it.
+The trail also serves to connect locals and visitors with various destinations ranging from schools and shopping to parks.

-Mascoma River Greenway can be accessed at various points along its length, but its eastern starting point is at the junction of High, Mascoma and Mechanic Streets in downtown Lebanon.
-Just east of this endpoint, parking is available along Colburn Park (51 N. Park St., Lebanon).
+Mascoma River Greenway can be accessed at various points along its length, including along Colburn Park (51 N Park St, Lebanon).

 TrailLink is a free service provided by Rails-to-Trails conservancy